FredMFNRogers/pirate-puzzle-walkthrough-DEF-CON-31/README.md

 Which, when fed into the polybius square, yields:

 ```
-IT IS GOING DOWN THIS IS THE LAST OPTION THERE IS MORE THAN ONE WAY TO DEAL WITH THE REPTILES ENDOFFILE
+IT IS GOING DOWN THIS IS THE LAST OPTION THERE IS MORE THAN ONE WAY TO DEAL WITH THE REPTILES END OF FILE
 ```

 Additionally, there is a comment in the html of this page with more ciphertext: